-Saving for college is one of the most-avoided topics in college planning.
-That’s understandable, since the costs can feel overwhelming, and for many of us the response to feeling overwhelmed is paralysis.
+Many families don’t think early enough about how to pay for college.
+That’s understandable since the costs can feel overwhelming, and for many of us, the response to feeling overwhelmed is paralysis.
 But with a little planning, the challenge of paying for college is manageable.
-Here are five important tips for being in a position to afford college and minimize debt.
+Here are five essential tips for being in a position to afford college and minimize debt.

 Most people start planning for college costs by looking at the fees and costs colleges post on their website.
-These sticker prices can be as much as $65,000 a year, which means about $260,000 for a four-year education, or much more if your child takes five years to graduate.
+These sticker prices can be as much as $80,000 a year, which means about $320,000 for a four-year education, or much more if your child takes five years to graduate.
 And multiples of that if you have more than one child.
 Even at in-state public universities, costs can add up to as much as $40,000 a year.
-Faced with prices like this, many parents just stop planning.
+Faced with prices like this, many parents stop planning.

-But when it comes to paying for college, parents need to know that very few families pay sticker price.
-According to a study by the National Association of College and University Business Officers (NACUBO), 87% of all undergraduates at private universities received a significant discount on tuition fees, with average discounts of almost 50%.
-Public universities also discount tuition and fees significantly.
+But, parents need to know that very few families pay sticker price when it comes to paying for college.
+According to a study by the National Association of College and University Business Officers (NACUBO), 87% of all undergraduates at private universities received a significant discount on tuition fees, with average cuts amounting to almost 50%.
+Some public universities also discount tuition and fees significantly.

-Universities don’t call these price reductions discounts: they are called merit scholarships, need-based aid, or other names.
-But these forms of assistance are really discounts in the price of higher education.
-So if you see a sticker price of $60,000, don’t be alarmed: you are unlikely to pay that much unless you have a very high income and will receive no merit aid.
+Universities don’t call these price reductions discounts: they call them merit scholarships, need-based aid, or other names.
+But these forms of assistance are just price cuts for higher education.
+So if you see a sticker price of $80,000, don’t be alarmed: you are unlikely to pay that much unless you have a very high income and will receive no merit aid.

 Just because you’re not paying full price doesn’t make the process easy.
 College costs can still be quite high.
-This is especially true for middle-class families.
+This because of the “middle-class squeeze.”
 Many make too much money to qualify for need-based financial aid, but not enough to be able to use tax-advantaged instruments like education tax credits.

 So wherever you are in the process, develop a plan.
-Whether your child is in middle-school or in senior year, it’s critical to start planning.
-Here are three steps to take;
+Whether your child is in middle school or senior year, it’s critical to start planning.
+Here are three steps to take:

 - Start saving as early as you can.
 Even small amounts of money, like $25 or $50 a month, can make a difference if you start early.
 There are tax-advantaged accounts like 529 plans that will allow your money to increase without taxes until you withdraw the money.

-- If you have significant assets other than your home, consult a financial advisor who understands college planning.
+- If you have significant assets, consult a financial advisor who understands college planning.

-- If you haven’t yet, fill out the college cost estimator created by the Department of Education.
-This will give you a good sense of your net cost of college.
+- Fill out the college cost estimator created by the Department of Education.
+This useful tool gives you a good sense of your net cost of college.
 Having a clear picture of how much you might need to spend is critical.

 Many colleges send out deeply misleading offers of financial aid that count student loans as financial aid.
-But remember, student loans need to be paid back.
+But remember, you have to pay back student loans.
 Even subsidized loans, which qualify for more lenient terms, are still loans.
-And as you think about paying for college, ask yourself: who will pay this money back?
+And as you think about paying for college, ask yourself: who will repay this loan?
 If your child doesn’t finish college, they will still owe the money.
-And if they do, starting life with loans to repay will affect many choices they make: buying a home, buying a car, or starting a family.
+And if they do, starting life with loans to repay will affect many important life choices: buying a home, buying a car, or starting a family.

-So make sure the loans they take on are loans they can afford.
-Students often take on loans they can’t afford because financial literacy is not taught in many schools.
+So please make sure the loans they take on are loans they can afford.
+Students often take on loans they can’t afford to repay because many high schools don’t teach financial literacy.
 But being a literate buyer can make a huge difference.

-The aggregate return on the investment in a college education is very good, with the earnings of college graduates exceeding those of non-college graduates by a million dollars by some estimates.
+The aggregate return on the investment in a college education is excellent, with the earnings of college graduates exceeding those of non-college graduates by a million dollars by some estimates.
 But this return varies widely.
 Some colleges and majors turn out to be very poor investments.
-According to estimates by Georgetown University’s Center for Education and the Workforce, some colleges have a negative return on investment, which means you’re better off taking the money you’d spend on a student’s education and investing it in U.S. Treasury bonds for them.
+According to estimates by Georgetown University’s Center for Education and the Workforce, some colleges have a negative return on investment, which means you’re better off taking the money you’d spend on a student’s education and investing it for them.

-The U.S. Department of Education’s College Scorecard site is a great starting place for research on this, as are sites like LifeLaunchr, which take this data into account in helping students pick colleges.
+The U.S. Department of Education’s College Scorecard site is a great starting place for research on this, as are tools like LifeLaunchr’s College Match, which take this data into account in helping students pick colleges.

 That doesn’t mean that a student who wants to study French Literature or Art History shouldn’t study those subjects.
 But be realistic before you invest your money.
 Education does have intrinsic value, but it’s also a means to a secure and prosperous life.

 The fact that you can negotiate for a better financial aid package may be the best-kept secret in the business of higher education.
 Financial aid offers are negotiable.
-Universities do not discuss this fact publicly, but if your child is keen to go a university, and more money would make a difference, you can negotiate for a better deal.
-It’s important to do this respectfully and in a way that reflects real concerns, so as you work with financial aid officials, present your case for why you need and deserve more assistance.
+Universities do not publicly discuss this fact, but if your child is keen to go to a university and more money would make a difference, you can appeal their offer and ask for a better deal.
+It’s essential to do this respectfully and in a way that reflects real concerns, so as you work with financial aid officials, present your case for why you need and deserve more assistance.
 Writing a letter to financial aid officials is a great start.
 Once they reply, you can get on the phone.
 When they ask for more information, provide it quickly.
-And make sure you are honest in the information you provide, as you might have to back it up.
+Be honest in the information you provide, as you might have to back it up.

 No matter where you are in your child’s school life, paying for college is a challenge.
-But these tips can help you develop a plan that is realistic and provides your teen with the best opportunities possible.
+But these tips can help you develop a realistic plan and provide your teen with the best opportunities possible.